-A mnemonic you can use to remember which genera of trees and shrubs do this is MADCap Horse.
+A mnemonic device you can use, to remember which genera of trees and shrubs have opposite branching, is "MADCap Horse."
 This will help you remember that they are:

 There are other shrub species that have opposite branching, like burning bush (Euonymus alata), winter creeper (Euonymus fortunei) and privets (Ligustrum spp.).